What can cause chemical poisoning?

 What are the symptoms of a chemical poisoning?

-Different substances will cause different symptoms.
-The following are common symptoms of chemical poisoning:
+Different chemicals will cause different symptoms.
+Common symptoms can include:

 Severe throat pain